PyTomography/PyTomography/docs/source/autoapi/pytomography/transforms/index.rst

    Bases: :py:obj:`pytomography.transforms.Transform`

    obj2obj transform used to model the effects of PSF blurring in SPECT.
-The smoothing kernel used to apply PSF modeling uses a Gaussian kernel with width :math:`\sigma` dependent on the distance of the point to the detector; that information is specified in the ``PSFMeta`` parameter.
+The smoothing kernel used to apply PSF modeling uses a Gaussian kernel with width :math:`\sigma` dependent on the distance of the point to the detector; that information is specified in the ``SPECTPSFMeta`` parameter.

    :param psf_meta: Metadata corresponding to the parameters of PSF blurring
-   :type psf_meta: PSFMeta
+   :type psf_meta: SPECTPSFMeta

    .. py:method:: configure(object_meta, image_meta)

       Function used to initalize the transform using corresponding object and image metadata

       :param object_meta: Object metadata.
-      :type object_meta: ObjectMeta
+      :type object_meta: SPECTObjectMeta
       :param image_meta: Image metadata.
-      :type image_meta: ImageMeta
+      :type image_meta: SPECTImageMeta

    .. py:method:: compute_kernel_size(radius, axis)

       Function used to compute the kernel size used for PSF blurring.
-In particular, uses the ``min_sigmas`` attribute of ``PSFMeta`` to determine what the kernel size should be such that the kernel encompasses at least ``min_sigmas`` at all points in the object.
+In particular, uses the ``min_sigmas`` attribute of ``SPECTPSFMeta`` to determine what the kernel size should be such that the kernel encompasses at least ``min_sigmas`` at all points in the object.

       :returns: The corresponding kernel size used for PSF blurring.
       :rtype: int